jfchoii/saints3/wiki/editors.md

-> For Editors: You can edit the markdown files directly in the github.com interface without having to install anything, but do not change the filenames.
+For Editors: You can edit the markdown files directly in the github.com interface without having to install anything, but do not change the filenames.

->
-> For now, either click the Edit button in the upper right or navigate to <https://github.com/jfchoii/saints3/tree/master/wiki> and open the .md file of interest.
-You can then edit it by clicking the :pencil: icon in the upper right side.
+For now, click the Edit button in the upper right to open the .md file of interest.
 This uses the Markdown format employed by Jekyll.
 [1](https://www.markdownguide.org/tools/jekyll/) [2](https://www.markdownguide.org/cheat-sheet/)

 To request an edit on Github: Create a new Issue via the Issues tab in the upper left corner of the repository page at <github.com/jfchoii/saints3>.
 I or a collaborator will be able to directly respond to the issue created, which functions as a trackable ticket.